nioo-knaw/epiGBS-pipeline/README.md

 Prerequisites
 ------------------

+The following system dependencies are required:
+- git
+- zlib1g
+- zlib1g-dev
+- bzip2
+- python-pip
+- python-dev
+- pigz
+- libfreetype6-dev
+- pkg-config
+- gfortran
+- liblapack-dev

-You have to install different dependencies using conda before starting the pipeline for the first time:
+Next to that, you have to install different dependencies using [conda](https://conda.io/docs/) before starting the pipeline for the first time:

 ```
 conda env create -f environment.yaml